 Tuition payment advising services will be provided to each student prior to Enrollment.
-Several payment plans are available and offered to students on an individual basis.
+A payment plan is available and offered to students on an individual basis.
 All payment arrangements will be made at the time of Enrollment.
 Payments may be made by cash, credit card, money order, or check.

-All tuition payments are due by the 5th of each month.
-Students making monthly payments will be charged a \$25.00 late fee for each past due payment not made by the 10th of the month.
+All tuition payments are due on a fixed day each month.
+Students making monthly payments will be charged a \$25.00 late fee for each past due payment not made by the five days after the scheduled date.
 There will be a \$25.00 charge for any checks returned for non-sufficient funds.